A Guide To Online Marketing For Pubs

 – Make sure it’s mobile friendly (check on different devices)

-– Make sure your USP or type is clear on the homepage. i.e if you’re a sports bar, make sure that’s clear to your website visitors
+– Make sure your USP (unique selling point) or type of pub is clear on the homepage. i.e if you’re a pub with a sports focus, make sure that’s clear to your website visitors

 – Less is more.
 Sending too many emails is the biggest mistake a marketer can make for email campaigns.
 The number one reason for unsubscribes is frequency